raiakash203/Interview-guide/README.md

 Optimizing data processing scripts to run in parallel across multiple servers

 Monitoring performance metrics with the help of monitoring tools and making adjustments to scaling strategies

+## 3.How would you handle event duplication in an Event-Driven system?

+Event duplication can occur due to network retries, system failures, or bugs.
+Handling duplication ensures data consistency and reliability.
+Strategies include:

+Idempotency: Design event handlers to have the same effect when processing an event multiple times.
+Unique Event Identifiers: Assign unique identifiers to events and check for duplicates before processing.
+Event Sourcing: Store a log of all events to detect and ignore duplicates.
+Deduplication Queues: Filter out duplicates before they reach event handlers.
+Database Constraints: Use unique keys or indexes to prevent duplicate entries.